madmace/ALFONSo_ICL8038/README.md

 ## Upcoming implementations

-- It is my intention, once the project based on the **Intersil ICL8038** is completed and stabilized, to re-adapt it for use with the **EXAR XR-2206 Monolithic Function Generator**.
+- It is my intention, once the project based on the **Intersil ICL8038** is completed and stabilized, to re-adapt it for use with the **EXAR XR-2206** Monolithic Function Generator.
   IC is more modern and seems to compensate for certain problems of the *ICL8038*.
 It is also still supported and in production.
 - The impact on the Firmware of the transition of the current mC **PIC18F4450** towards the new version, currently supported by the *MCC of MPLABX*, mC **PIC18F45K50** is minimal.
   So as soon as the current version stabilizes, I'll switch to this mC.